c0d-0x/cruxpass/README.md

 Contributions are welcome!
 Please open issues or submit pull requests to help improve cruxPass.

 📄 License
-cruxPass is licensed under the MIT License.
+cruxPass is licensed under the GPL License.
 See the LICENSE file for details.